Oklahoma Felony Laws: What You Need to Know

 Angela Singleton is dedicated to making a general knowledge of Oklahoma criminal law accessible to as many people as possible.
 Because of the difference in how felonies are defined in Oklahoma compared to other states, there may be some confusion as to how a criminal proceeding occurs when all non-misdemeanors are classified as felonies.

-We hope that this guide to understanding Oklahoma felonies will clear up some of the potential confusion and ultimately help our clients better understand our state’s criminal laws.
+We hope that this guide to understanding Oklahoma felonies will clear up some of the potential confusion and ultimately help our clients better understand our Oklahoma City felony laws.

 A felony in Oklahoma is broadly defined as any crime resulting in either a death sentence or imprisonment.
 With this in mind, any crime not punishable by these two things is defined as a misdemeanor.
 While a misdemeanor is ultimately a “less serious” crime than a felony, it can still carry with it lasting repercussions.